MathLee/OLBPNet4PFOS/README.md

 # PFOS
    This project provides the code and results for 'Personal Fixations-Based Object Segmentation with Object Localization and Boundary Preservation', IEEE TIP 2021.
-[IEEE Link](https://ieeexplore.ieee.org/document/9298925) or [arxiv Link](https://arxiv.org/abs/2101.09014).
+[IEEE Link](https://ieeexplore.ieee.org/document/9298925) or [arxiv Link](https://arxiv.org/abs/2101.09014) [Homepage](https://mathlee.github.io/)

    Our code is implemented based on the Caffe of Amulet.
 You can first install and compile the caffe according to our previous work [CFPS](https://github.com/MathLee/CFPS) or [original Amulet](https://github.com/Pchank/caffe-sal).

 # PFOS Dataset
-   We build a new dataset based on OSIE dataset for 'Personal Fixations-based Object Segmentation' (PFOS) task, you can downlown the PFOS dataset [here](https://pan.baidu.com/s/1Ah7MmxSzYwFj5h_nLkYdLA) (code: npqn).
+   We build a new dataset based on OSIE dataset for 'Personal Fixations-based Object Segmentation' (PFOS) task, you can download the PFOS dataset [here](https://pan.baidu.com/s/1Ah7MmxSzYwFj5h_nLkYdLA) (code: npqn).

-   PFOS dataset contains 700 images and 10,500 free-view personal fixation maps, each image has 15 personal fixation maps from 15 subjects and the transformed binary groundtruths.It is divided into training set (600 images with 9,000 free-view personal fixation maps) and testing set (100 images with 1,500 free-view personal fixation maps).
+   PFOS dataset contains 700 images and 10,500 free-view personal fixation maps, each image has 15 personal fixation maps from 15 subjects and the transformed binary groundtruths.
+It is divided into the training set (600 images with 9,000 free-view personal fixation maps) and the testing set (100 images with 1,500 free-view personal fixation maps).

 # PFOS task and OLBPNet